Wadsworth, Texas: History

 On October 11, 1902, Ambrose A. Plotner and John W. Stoddard purchased a tract of land known as the Kemp pasture.
 They formed the Colonial Land Company, which founded Wadsworth – named for William Wadsworth, an early settler in the area.
 The community became a stop on the Gulf, Colorado, and Santa Fe Railroad and a post office was established in 1907.
 The population was estimated at 150 in 1914.
 That figure had risen to nearly 925 in 1925.
 By the 1930s, Wadsworth had its own school district.

 The community went into decline and by 1940, the population had fallen to 400.
 Wadsworth's school was consolidated with Bay City in 1949.
 In 1990, approximately 152 people lived in Wadsworth.
 By 2000, that number had risen slightly to 160.

 Wadsworth has a post office with the ZIP code 77483.
-There are also two convenience stores in the community.
+There are also three convenience stores in the community.

+Demographics

+Wadsworth first appeared as a census-designated place in the 2020 U.S. census.

+2020 census

 Education

 Public education in the community of Wadsworth is provided by the Bay City Independent School District.
-Included Bay City High School, higher education is available at the Wharton County Junior College in Bay City, Texas.
+Included Bay City High School, higher education is available at the Wharton County Junior College in Bay City.

 Healthcare

 Wadsworth and other municipalities in Matagorda County are served by the Matagorda Regional Medical Center.

-As there are no doctors or hospitals in the community of Wadsworth for medical emergencies ambulances come from the nearby municipality of Bay City, Texas equipped with a trauma center that is not equipped to handle severe injuries.
-Living in Wadsworth for elder people can be dangerous because Bay City ambulances must travel 25 minutes to get to the Wadsworth community.